Feature Grouping as a Stochastic Regularizer for High-Dimensional Structured Data: Experiments

+We presented a regularization algorithm that relies on feature grouping.
+Our approach can be easily integrated into fully-connected feedforward neural networks.
+In order to validate the effectiveness of our algorithm and compare it with conventional approaches we experiment in noisy and low sample size settings on face (Olivetti) and neuroimaging (HCP) datasets:

-The Olivetti data set consists of grayscale $64 \times 64$ face images from $40$ subjects \cite{hopper1992orl}.
+\textbf{Olivetti Faces:} The Olivetti dataset consists of grayscale $64 \times 64$ face images from $40$ subjects \cite{hopper1992orl}.
 For each subject, there are $10$ different images with varying lighting and facial expressions.
 The target class for this data set is the identity of the individual whose picture was taken.
-We use $33$ \% of 400 images as test and the rest as the training data set.
-This dataset is an instance of a high-dimensional small-sample problem.
-In order to explore robustness of classification approaches against noise, we added zero-mean Gaussian noise with varying standard deviations: $0.1$, $0.2$, $0.3$, $0.4$ and $0.5$.
-We repeated each experiment with $10$ different seeds.
-We report the results with average and standard error computed from $10$ seeds.

-\textbf{Experiments with feature dropout:} We also benchmark the standard dropout approach.
-We applied feature dropout with probabilities of $0.05$, $0.1$, $0.2$ and $0.3$.
-The best performance was achieved when the dropout probability is $0$ at all noise levels as shown in Figure \ref{fig:acc_vs_model_dropout} (detailed results in Figure \ref{fig:face_dropout}) indicating that feature dropout does not improve the performance.
-For the rest of the analysis, we use feature dropout with $p = 0.05$ for comparison with feature grouping and $\ell_2$ regularizer.

-\textbf{Experiments with an $\ell_2$ regularizer:} We applied an $\ell_2$ regularizer with penalty parameters $0.0001$, $0.001$, $0.01$, $0.1$, $1$, $10$.
-The best performance was achieved when the regularization parameter $\lambda$ was $0.0001$ as shown in Figure \ref{fig:acc_vs_model_norena} (detailed results at different noise levels in Figure \ref{fig:face_l2}).

-\textbf{Varying $\ell_2$ regularization in addition to feature grouping:} We applied feature grouping to reduce the dimension where the clusters were learned from the training data and then applied $\ell_2$ regularizer with the penalty parameters $0.0001$, $0.001$, $0.01$, $0.1$, $1$, $10$.
-In other words, feature grouping is used as pre-processing and not included in training with SGD.
-The best performance was achieved with $\lambda = 0.0001$ at all noise levels as shown in Figure \ref{fig:acc_vs_model_preprop} (detailed results at different noise levels in Figure \ref{fig:face_preprop_l2}).
+We randomly split the data into test and train such that the test dataset has $132$ samples and the training dataset, $268$ samples.
+As the faces are well centered, the data has a strong non-translation-invariant structure.